Saturday, 23 November 2024

 Tinker flying I-16 CM-023 by Richard Goh

 This hard cover book only came to my attention thanks to Ken Glass and consists of 402 pages with reference notes, appendices and index.
 It is no hagiography.
 The less attractive aspects of Tinker's personality are documented warts and all.
 There are numerous photographs throughout the book, printed on the page paper and not as separate glossy sections, plus seven maps illustrating the ground battles relevant to Tinker's sorties.
 There is a monochrome reproduction of a painting by Richard Groh of Tinker aloft in his I-16 'CM-023' (shown above) but some of the aircraft photographs are generic rather than specific to the ace.
 The book concludes with four Appendices, the first being a chronology of highlights of the Spanish Civil War.
 The second on Military Airplane Markings of the Spanish Civil War, which disappoints as just two brief paragraphs describing the identification markings displayed by each side.
-An opportunity was lost here to provide profiles of Tinker's aircraft, even as simple tone drawings.
+An opportunity was lost here to provide profiles of Tinker's aircraft, his I-15 was white '56', even as simple tone drawings.
 The third Appendix lists the various books and magazine articles Tinker wrote himself in 1938 and 1939 after returning to the USA.
-The final Appendix is a list of Tinker's aerial victories, eight claims for Nationalist aircraft shot down plus one probable, consisting of five Fiat C.R.32, two Me 109B, one Heinkel 51 and a probable He 112.
+The final Appendix is a list of Tinker's official aerial victories, eight claims for Nationalist aircraft shot down plus one probable, consisting of five Fiat C.R.32, two Me 109B, one Heinkel 51 and a probable He 112.
+He claimed 19 victories in total but 11 were not officially confirmed.

 Tinker attempted to return to Spain, unsuccessfully, and when found dead in his hotel room in June 1939 a letter of acceptance from the Chinese Air Force was in his possession.
 His death was deemed to be suicide but there were several odd aspects about it, including the absence of any note.